VPAC/superlinux/supercomputingwithlinux.md

 Run this command on both the local computer and the supercomputer.

-`ls -lart`
-"List" with long format, including file permissions (l), include hidden files ('a', for all), sorted by reverse  order ('r'), by modification time ('t').
+`ls -lart` : "List" with long format, including file permissions (l), include hidden files ('a', for all), sorted by reverse  order ('r'), by modification time ('t').

-Linux commands come with "man" (manual) pages, which provide a terse description of the meaning and options available to a command.
+Linux commands come with `man` (manual) pages, which provide a terse description of the meaning and options available to a command.
 To view the appropriate man page simply enter the word man followed by the command.
 Specific sections of a man page can also be invoked.
 A more verbose alternative to man with a simple hypertext system is info.

-Both man and info can exited with 'q' for quit.
+Both man and info can exited with `q` for quit.

-`man ls`
-Display the manual entry for the command "ls"
-`apropos <command>`
-Search for a particular command.
-Equivalent to "man -k <command>" `info ls`
-Display the more verbose hypertext entry for the command "ls"
+`man ls` : Display the manual entry for the command "ls" `apropos <command>` : Search for a particular command.
+Equivalent to "man -k <command>" `info ls` : Display the more verbose hypertext entry for the command "ls"

 Linux also have very useful 'pipes' and redirect commands.
-To pipe one command through another use the '|' symbol.
+To pipe one command through another use the `|` symbol.

 For example, the who command how who is currently logged into the system.
 You may suspect that this will differ on the supercomputer and the local system!
 Run the command on the local computer and then 'pipe' the who command through

 Run this command on the supercomputer.

-`who -u | less`
-"Who" shows who is logged on, how long they've been idle and piped through the less command.
+`who -u | less` : "Who" shows who is logged on, how long they've been idle and piped through the less command.

 You may be wondering why the command to display the contents of a file to the screen is called "less".
 This is a pun on the expression "less is more"; once upon a time the command to display information to the screen was "more <filename>.
 But it was only one screen at at time and could not scroll backwards!
 Take the opportunity to display the same command using 'more', and also read the man page for that utility – check the last time it was updated!

-`who -u | more`
-`man more`
-"Who" shows who is logged on, how long they've been idle and piped through the more command, followed by the man page more.
+`who -u | more` : "Who" shows who is logged on, how long they've been idle and piped through the more command, followed by the man page more.

 Another environment feature to explore is the ps or process status command.
 A number of programs can be run by a one or more users simultaneously, including helping programs called daemons.
 If no options are added ps selects all processes with the same effective user ID (euid=EUID) as the current user and associated with the same terminal as the invoker.
 To see what is running, who is running it, the process ID, and how much CPU they are using  use:

-`ps afux | less`
-"ps" provides a list of current processes.
+`ps afux | less` : "ps" provides a list of current processes.
 The 'a' option list the processes of all users, the 'f' shows job hierarchy, the 'u' option provides additional information about each process, and the 'x' option includes non-user programs such as daemons.
 This is piped through less.

 Note that "ps -aux" is different to "ps aux".
 The POSIX and UNIX standards require that "ps -aux" print all processes owned by a user named "x".
 If the user named "x" does not exist, this ps might interpret the command as "ps aux" instead and print a warning, depending on the version of Linux being used.

-To redirect output use the '>' symbol.
-To redirect input (for example, to feed data to a command) use the '<'.
-Concatenation is achieved through the use of '>>' symbol.
+To redirect output use the `>` symbol.
+To redirect input (for example, to feed data to a command) use the `<`.
+Concatenation is achieved through the use of `>>` symbol.

 Run this command on the supercomputer.

-`w > list.txt`
-The command 'w' acts like a combination of who, uptime and ps -a.
+`w > list.txt` : The command 'w' acts like a combination of who, uptime and ps -a.
 This is redirected to the file list.txt

 This command lists the  current  time, how  long  the  system  has been running, how many users are currently logged on, and the system load averages for the past 1, 5, and 15  minutes and redirects this information to the file list.txt

+If the command is run a second time, it will overwrite the first `list.txt`.
+If it is run with `w >> list.txt` it will append the result to the existing file.

 ## 2.3 Files and Text Editing